rafael1856/ai-chatsql/docs/postgresql-setup.md

 # Download the source file:
 wget https://raw.githubusercontent.com/neondatabase/postgres-sample-dbs/main/employees.sql.gz
+-or-
+use the database file from data folder cd data folder and run the code in the next step

 # Navigate to the directory where you downloaded the source file, and run the following command:
+The user/pass are the ones defined during postgres instalation

 pg_restore -d postgres://<user>:<password>@<hostname>/employees -Fc employees.sql.gz -c -v --no-owner --no-privileges

 Database objects are created in the employees schema rather than the public schema.